 Comments: Leighton is often described as one of the most beautifully situated houses in England.

-Garden & Outbuildings: Behind the House the whole range of the Lakeland mountains is visible.
-The Park contains the family burial ground.
+Garden & Outbuildings: Behind the house the whole range of the Lakeland mountains is visible.
+The park contains the family burial ground.
 During Penal Times, Roman Catholics had difficulty obtaining burial in consecrated ground; thus, some Catholic landowners, like Leighton Hall's, had private cemeteries.
 After Catholic Emancipation, the bodies were removed from Leighton to Yealand, where Mr. Towneley established a Roman Catholic church.
-Leighton Hall is home to a small, but varied collection of birds of prey which are on display and flown for visitors.
+Leighton Hall is home to a small, but varied collection of birds of prey that are flown for visitors.

 Country Life: CIX, 1452, 1538, 1951.